 - 1. Students will abide by such rules and guidelines as adopted by the Central Bucks School District, including the School Board policy on technology use. - 2.
-Students may not introduce information, including software applications or documents, on any district computer system without first obtaining staff approval and copyright compliance.
-All disks must be run through a virus program prior to use on any district computer system. - 3.
+Students may not introduce information, including software applications or documents, on any district computer system without first obtaining staff approval and copyright compliance. - 3.
 Students will not connect any device to, or disconnect any device from, a computer or peripheral device, or the district's local or wide area network.

 - 4. Students will not change or in any way alter a network device, device or peripheral name, file or folder name or network zone. - 5.
-Students are prohibited from copying software applications, folders, or files from within or between network zones or to personal floppy disks without first obtaining staff approval and copyright compliance.
+Students are prohibited from copying software applications, folders, or files from within or between network zones without first obtaining staff approval and copyright compliance.
 Copying of any of the above will only be for the purpose of curriculum related projects. - 6.
 Passwords may be assigned for each student and are for the individual use by that student.
 Distribution or alteration of a password is prohibited.